INFORMSJoC/2023.0155/README.md

 The results produced by main.jl are in the results subfolder.

 The results folder contains two subfolders.
 In "results_from_paper", any results aiming to replicate the results from Section 4 of the paper are saved.
 In "new_experiments", any new experiments specified by the user are saved.
+Both subfolders are currently populated as if main.jl had been run in its entirety.

-Within these two subfolders, further subfolders split the results by the number of boxes per search game (n).
+Within the two subfolders, further subfolders split the results by the number of boxes per search game (n).
 When you run an experiment with n boxes, the subfolder "Box_n" will automatically be created by the code if it does not already exist.

 The naming system for the output is the following: filedescription_n_N_alphal_alphau_tu_acc_expname.csv, where n is the number of boxes, N is the number of search games (each containing n boxes), (alphal, alphau) is the interval used to draw the detection probabilities in equation (23), tu is the upper limit in the interval used to draw the search times in equation (23), 10^(-acc) is the value of epsilon chosen in Step 1 of Algorithm 10, and expname is the experiment name.